 Let’s face it, running a business is hard!
 It’s hard to know everything going in – every risk, every obstacle you’ll face, and every opportunity you’ll be presented with – and in business, what you don’t know can hurt you.
 But the good news is: others have been where you are and learned the secrets, and you don’t have to wait until you’ve made all the same mistakes to learn those secrets.
 You can learn them now, and make leaps and bounds where others, including your mentors, once crawled, as you travel along your business path.
 Like a bison, you can run into the storm while others run away, knowing that when you face your challenges head on, you’ll come out of them a lot quicker.
 That’s what the Roydhouse Effect is all about and it’s why we use the bison in our logo.

 Born and raised in Annapolis, MD, Chuck Roydhouse, the President of Roydhouse Effect Inc., has a long tenure as a blue collar business owner and a leader.
 At the age of 8, he started mowing lawns in his neighborhood and quickly built a sizable customer base, which he served all the way through high school.
 Chuck was also heavily involved with the Boy Scouts of America from ages 10 to 18, advancing to the rank of Eagle Scout.
-Along the way, Chuck held every position in scouting: Patrol Leader, Quartermaster, Assistant Senior Patrol Leader, Senior Patrol Leader, and lastly, Junior Assistant Scoutmaster, all of which are leadership positions.
+Along the way, Chuck held every position in scouting, from Patrol Leader to Junior Assistant Scoutmaster, all of which are leadership positions.

 At each level, Chuck was required to hone his organizational skills and leadership skills in order to successfully keep the troop operating and performing at peak efficiency.
 He was also responsible for creating a learning environment that instilled the Boy Scout principles of: